paulereece/k12flashcards/ProjectSummary.md

 ## Local Development & Workflow Plan
 - For local development, run both the Vite frontend (localhost:5173) and the Express backend (server.js, typically on localhost:3001).
 - All API endpoints should be defined in server.js.
 The frontend should make API calls to http://localhost:3001/api/...
-- Avoid duplicating API logic between server.js and the /api directory.
-Use server.js as the single source of truth for API endpoints during local development.
+- Avoid duplicating API logic.
+Use server.js as the single source of truth for API endpoints during local development and production.
-  - When adding new API endpoints, always add them to server.js (not /api/) for local development.
-This keeps the workflow simple and avoids confusion.
-If/when deploying to Vercel, endpoints can be migrated to /api as needed, but server.js remains the main backend for local dev.
-- This approach allows for fast iteration without needing to push to git or deploy to Vercel for every change.
+- This approach allows for fast iteration without needing to push to git or deploy for every change.
-- When deploying to Vercel, you MUST migrate/copy all backend endpoints you need to the /api directory as serverless functions.
-Endpoints in server.js are NOT used in production on Vercel.
-If an endpoint is only in server.js, it will NOT be available after deployment.
-Always ensure all required API logic is present in /api before launching to production.
-This avoids confusion and ensures your app works as expected after launch.
 - If you encounter 404 errors for API endpoints, check that the endpoint exists in server.js and that the backend server is running.

 ## Vite Proxy Setup for Local Development
 - The Vite dev server is configured to proxy all /api requests to the Express backend at http://localhost:3001.
 - This means you can use fetch('/api/...') in your frontend code, and it will automatically reach the backend during local development.
 - No need to hardcode API URLs or worry about CORS/404 errors.
-- This is the industry standard for modern web development and matches real team workflows.
 - See vite.config.ts for the proxy configuration.

 ## User Notes & Questions
 - [Add your own notes, questions, or reminders here.]
-- If you encounter issues with login or data, check if you are running the correct backend (local server or Vercel API).
+- If you encounter issues with login or data, check if you are running the correct backend (local server or Render deployment).
 - For future troubleshooting, add a summary of the problem and what was tried here.

 ## Migration & Debugging Session Summary (2024-07-15)